Loading…

 Matthew Hickey

-Partner, Two Row Architect
+Architect Principal, Two Row Architect

 Matthew Hickey is Mohawk, Wolf clan, from the Six Nations of the Grand River Reserve.
 Receiving his Masters of Architecture from the University of Calgary and his Bachelor of Design from the Ontario College of Art and Design, his Mohawk background continues to have a significant...
 Read More →